 How to get around Milan

 Milan is a big city.
-I wish I’d realised when I got out of the train station and decided to walk to my accommodation instead of getting the metro.
+I wish I’d realised when I got out of Milan Central Station and decided to walk to my accommodation instead of getting the metro.
 An hour later, I was there a lot more tired and with much less battery on my phone!

 This is probably the most important thing to know about Milan: if you want to get around you’ll need to use the metro system.
 Thankfully, it’s reasonably priced and will save you a lot of time.